Addressing Lead in School Drinking Water: New York's Collaborative Approach

 Methodologies in Lead Testing

-Moreover, the frequency of these tests is another critical factor.
-Regular testing is essential not only to detect any increase in lead levels but also to verify the effectiveness of implemented remediation measures.
+And the frequency of these tests is also a big one.
+Regular testing will be needed not only to see if lead levels have increased, but also to check if the remediation measures implemented worked.

 Strategies for Lead Removal